rudiheydra/rust-adk/README.md

 The project is organized into the following components:

 - `crates/adk`: The main library crate with integrated macros
-- `examples`: Example applications using the library. i.e. Run `cargo run --bin calculator-example` to see the calculator example.
+- `examples`: Example applications using the library. i.e. Run `cargo run -p examples --bin simple_agent` to see the calculator example.

 ## Contributing